 When wondering what to do in Borneo, most people will think first of the wildlife and nature.
 However, Borneo is home to some of the best beaches in Malaysia – if not, the best beaches in the far east.

-Borneo beaches are mainly in eastern state of Sabah including Tunku Abdul Rahman National Park’s beaches, Tajung Aru Beach and Shangri La Rasa Ria Beach near the major city of Kota Kinabalu.
+Borneo beaches are mainly in the eastern state of Sabah including Tunku Abdul Rahman National Park’s beaches, Tanjung Aru Beach and Shangri La Rasa Ria Beach near the major city of Kota Kinabalu.
 In the western state of Sarawak there is the rustic Permai Rainforest Resort with a wonderful private beach.
 There are also some incredibly nice beaches to visit in the far east of Malaysian Borneo’s coast.
-In this area of the island though we must consider FCO advice and whether travel insurance will cover your stay in this region while you are travelling around Borneo.
+In this area of the island though we must consider FCDO advice and whether travel insurance will cover your stay in this region while you are travelling around Borneo.
 Take a look at this Borneo map for reference.

 The Best Beach in Sarawak